md-riaz/BazarTrack-API/README.md

 All requests are routed through `index.php`.

+### CORS configuration

+Set an environment variable called `CORS_ORIGIN` with the URL allowed to access the API.
+When defined, `index.php` will include an `Access-Control-Allow-Origin` header for that origin.

 ## Example data

 The repository provides `seed.sql` with the full schema and seed rows.
 It